Ninedeadeyes/7-Dungeons-Deep/README.md

 29/09/2020

-Attempting to modularize the game.
+Made Attempt to modularize the game.
 Originally all code is within game.py.
 Click on game(mod version).py to run modulated version.

 Even though Enemies can be modulated with  turtle.ontimer(lambda: self.move(block,bob),t=random.randint(100,300))

-it has impacted performance way too much for me to be happy.
+it has impacted performance of the game hence I left it alone.
 I have put it in the 'misc' folder if anyone want to have a look.

 If anyone can help modulate Enemy Class without effecting performance, it would be appreciative